 can be changed by pressing [TRACE]

 , followed by a 2-digit hex number.
-Generally, the higher
+The number refers to

-the number, the lower the speed.
-However, 0x00 is an exception.
-It is the slowest possible setting, equivalent to a speed of 0x100.
+0x00 (aka the "drone mode") is an exception.
+It is the slowest possible setting, equivalent to a row length of 256 ticks (minus a fraction of a tick when adding

 To set the user drum pointer